 - It’s drier and has more sunny days as compared to Cancun.

 - Unlike Cancun, which is a tropical destination, Cabo is a more rugged, desert-like place with other-worldly rock formations.
-Which means you have a variety of landscapes and will appreciate the contrast between the red rocky desert and the blue ocean.
+Which means you have a variety of jaw-dropping views and landscapes and will appreciate the contrast between the red rocky desert and the blue ocean.

 - Even though downtown in Cabo is pretty much touristy now, the nearby San Jose del Cabo still has plenty of authentic vibes to offer.